alpyavuz0/diary-project/README.md

 # DİARY PROJECT

 Hey, my name is Alper and i'm 19 years old.
-I'm new at here (actually one years but new :)).
-I'm trying to learn front end so i make projects like this.
+I'm trying to learn front end so i made a project like this.

 Diary Projects my sixth project if you are wondering about others just look at my page.